ontio/layer2/README.md

 3. The operator sends the Layer2 block state to the Ontology main chain along with the withdrawal request.

-4. The main chain contract carries out the withdrawal transaction request and records the withdrawal action, and then sets the state to not released.
+4. The main chain contract carries out the withdrawal transaction request and records the withdrawal action, and then sets the state to "unreleased".

-5. Once the state is confirmed, the user sends a withdrawal release request.

-6. The main chain processes and executes the withdrawal release request, sends the withdrawal amount to the target account, and sets the withdraw state to released.
+5. Once the state is confirmed, The main chain processes and executes the withdrawal release request, sends the withdrawal amount to the target account, and sets the withdraw state to "released".

 <div align=center><img width="499" height="450" src="doc/pic/user_withdraw.png"/></div>